Incorporation process

 Simplified Corporation (Sociedad por Acciones Simplificada or SAS)

 File bylaws for registration with the Public Registry.
-There is an established form of bylaws and public notice that, if used, shall enable the registration of the SAS within 24 hours through digital means in the City of Buenos Aires.
+There is an established form of bylaws and public notice that, if used, shall enable the registration of the SAS within 20 business days through digital means in the City of Buenos Aires.

 Limited Liability Company (Sociedad de Responsabilidad Limitada or SRL)